-The day consists of singing games and workshops led by the Cathedral's professional music team (trained in Safeguarding and fully DBS cleared), as well as arts and crafts activities, and ends with Evensong which starts at 4pm.
-Participants are fully supervised throughout the day by the Cathedral's staff (all of whom are trained in Safeguarding and fully DBS cleared) and there are separate events for parents and guardians.
-A cooked lunch is provided, as are refreshments throughout the day.
+The afternoon consists of singing games and workshops led by the Cathedral's professional music team (trained in Safeguarding and fully DBS cleared), as well as other activities, and ends with Evensong which starts at 4pm.
 Each boy will go home with a goodie bag and - we hope - the memory of a fantastic day of music-making.
 Participants will be invited to attend in family bubbles, and all activities are fully compliant with Government and Church of England guidelines around singing and social distancing.

 You can find out much more about Ely Cathedral Choir and what it's like to be a chorister on the Cathedral website.